-Halton Cheadle is an attorney with 38 years experience.
-His areas of expertise include labour law, constitutional law, administrative law, and municipal law and has experience in the fields of commercial law and sports law.
+Halton Cheadle is an attorney with 40 years’ experience.
+His areas of expertise include labour law, constitutional law, administrative law and municipal law.

 Halton has also been involved as author and editor of various books and journal articles on labour and constitutional law.